dmpalyvos/ananke/README.md

 # Run lrAnankeCompare (experiment underlying Figure 10) for 10 reps of 10 minutes
 ./scripts/run.sh ./scripts/experiments/lrAnankeCompare.sh -d 10 -r 10
 ```
 Result files are stored in the folder `data/output`.

+*Note that the experiment scripts are quite verbose and print various debugging information.
+It should be safe to ignore any warnings or errors as long as the figures are generated successfully.*

 ### Solving Memory Issues